cloudogu/k8s-ecosystem/terraform/examples/ces_keycloak_gke/ces_cluster/README.md

 Use the `var.gcs.tfbackend.template` file to create `var.gcs.tfbackend` and set information where to store your terraform state.
 For further information look [here](../google_bucket/README.md).
 This is needed when multiple people want to be able to modify the same terraform resources.
 If you wish to store your state locally, remove the line `backend "gcs" {}` from `main.tf`.

-If you already have a local terraform state file, you can just reinit your project and you should be asked to copy your current state into the bucket.
+If you already have a local terraform state file, you can just reinit your project, and you should be asked to copy your current state into the bucket.

+If you wish to know more about how to use the keycloak-module, have a look at its [Readme](../../../keycloak-client-module).

 # Create cluster